Hoping to attend the Quebec Winter Carnival in 2020? See below for a full guide on how to make the most of the festivities!

 To enter the festival site, you have to purchase an effigy ($15), which is a cute lil (but very mandatory) trinket that you wear as proof that you paid the admission fee.
 The good news is, buying the effigy once gets you access to the festival site for the entire two weeks, plus it’s usually some kinda cute thing with Bonhomme involved, sooo… best souvenir ever.
 Fact: I still have my effigy on this bright red parka of mine, even 4 years later.

-You can purchase the effigy in-person or online here.
+You can purchase the effigy in-person or online on the official website.

 With axe throwing and a mechanical moose involved, the better question might be “what isn’t there to do”.

-NOTE: All of the info, dates and times below are based on the official Carnaval de Québec website.
-This original post has been amended to reflect the festivities for 2019, so I apologize if there are any outdated bits, but I’ve done my best to update everything!
+NOTE: All of the info, dates and times below are based on events from previous years and the official Carnaval de Québec website.
+This original post has been amended to reflect the known festivities for 2020, but a full schedule has yet to be released.
+Be sure to check out the official site for the latest.

 1. Meet Bonhomme himself